Olympiakos Patras F.C.: History

 From the first year of the founding they play with Panachaiki, Thyella, Patraikos and Apollon.
 Olympiacos founded from refugee players with members from Apollon Smyrna in which after the Greco-Turkish War in 1922 arrived and relocated to Patras and built the today's neighbourhood of Prosfygika.
 Together who brought love to association football.
 In 1925, the team was one of the oldest in Patras, with the color of red and white, the same as Olympiacos Piraeus.

 In the beginning in July 1925, six players from Panachaiki and four from Legkos Asteras, all of them refugees as Mercury and the colour blue and white.
 The jersey colors changed later on.
 Their first game in history was with Lefko Astera, as Hermes which became the only to receive that name.
 As Olympiacos, their first game was with "Cavallo" who won 7–1.
 Their first game was Panachaiki-Olympiacos on November 9, 1925 who won 0-2 for the championship at the time.
-In 1933, the team played with Turkish, they played with the teams that once had a Greek population, Adapazarı, Bursa and Izmir.
+In 1933, the team played with Turkish, they played with the teams that once had a Greek population, Adapazarı, Bursa and İzmir.
 In 1960, the team entered the second division in the 1959-60 and again in the 1960–61 season.